 While homeowner’s insurance covers most scenarios where a loss may occur.
 In some cases, policies omit things such as natural disasters or other acts of God and acts of war.

-What happens if you live in an area known to be very windy or high expectancy of floods?
+What happens if you live in an area known to be the very windy or high expectancy of floods?
 You may need an additional policy for flood insurance.
 Also, there is sewer and drain backup coverage you can attach to the policy.

 How Are Rates Determined?

 So what’s the driving force behind rates?
 Insurers usually base these rates on the likelihood that a homeowner will make a claim.
 Also, the claim frequency and severity of the application play a considerable role in determining rates.
-If there has been more than one claim relating to a similar issue like water damage, wind storms.
+If there has been more than one claim relating to a similar issue like water damage, or wind storms.

 While insurers are there to pay claims, they are a business.
 Insuring a house that has had many applications in the past three to seven years, even if a previous owner made a claim, can bump your house insurance premium into a higher pricing tier.
 You may not be eligible for house insurance if you have made several claims in the past.